 Transition From Developer Control

-Transition from developer control occurs when control of the association shifts from the developer to the owners.
+The transition from developer control occurs when control of the association shifts from the developer to the owners.
 The transfer of control can occur in several ways.
 However, the most common method is a weighted voting approach whereby the membership voting ratio is arranged so that the developer will transfer control to the association after a specific percentage of the homes have been sold (typically 75%).

 Ideally, the transfer of control from the developer to the owners should occur through an extended process of transition during which the owners gradually become involved in the association’s operations and decisions.
-Some associations create one or more homeowner committees (such as transition, maintenance, finance, management or insurance) that investigate and identify problem areas between the association and the developer and bring them to the developer’s attention with recommendations.
+Some associations create one or more homeowner committees (such as transition, maintenance, finance, management, or insurance) that investigate and identify problem areas between the association and the developer and bring them to the developer’s attention with recommendations.
 In addition, these committees provide excellent training opportunities for future board members regarding the issues that face an association.

 Common Transition Issues